Sam-Blundell/samblundell-site/README.md

 ./build.sh
 ```

-This compiles Tailwind CSS from `src/css/input.css` to `src/css/main.css`.
+This compiles Tailwind CSS from `src/css/input.css` to `src/css/main.css`, using content scanning (a.k.a. purge/treeshake) over `src/**/*.html` and minification to minimize payload.
+The script prefers a system `tailwindcss` and falls back to `./tailwindcss-linux-x64` if present.

 ### Deployment